mitshah1207/cooper/README.md

   - **Cooper doesn't mind other dogs coming up to him but equally does not really enjoy it either**.
 He does not want to actively meet dogs often and wants to only play with you and chase the ball.
 If a large dog comes up this can feel intimidating for him, hence he may become defensive and get stressed. **We use a three second rule with dogs**.
 He can sniff for 3s then we say "Cooper come" (the recall phrase) whilst being prepared to tug towards us on the long lead to remove him from that situation.

 Playing style:
 - His fetch is nearly 100% perfect and he will tend to come back half the distance and drop it.
-- We nearly always get him to do 'touch' (holding our open palm out at thigh level) and he will run to touch the palm which is excellent behaviour and will accordingly by rewarded by you throwing the ball!
-Another command he's happy to follow is 'middle' (stand with legs somewhat apart so he can return and come through the middle of your legs - watch your legs as he'll have the yellow lead on).
-Another option is 'ball', holding out the launcher with the ball, he touches the ball.
+- We nearly always get him to do 'touch' (say 'touch!' + holding our open palm out at thigh level) -> he will run to touch the palm from afar -> we throw the ball to reward him
+- We also do 'middle' (say 'middle' + stand with legs apart -> he returns and runs through the middle of your legs -> we throw the ball
+- We don't do non-stop fetching.
+We may do four of the above, then say 'go sniff' or 'go walk' so he has a break from exercise and just goes to explore the environment/go to the toilet.
+He will keep looking back and we repeat 'go walk' until we feel it's time to start playing again (maybe 5 minutes later).
-- He can play in the park forever but we limit this to 1 hour at a max.
-He needs water in a bowl during longer play sessions.
-We try to mix up play time with exploring/sniffing, but it's better to start and end with play time to get him more tired out.
+- He needs water in a bowl during longer play sessions.

 ---